Types of loupe, triplet loupes, magnification, price and quality, pictures, examples.

 There seems to be a fashion for printing random numbers on magnifiers.
 Pictured above is one I found at a market, marked '30X" (and guaranteed to be 30X by the seller).
 Even a novice should be able to see that the magnification is nominal and cannot possibly be 30X.
 A bargain at £2.00?
 I think not!

-Making a true 30X magnification loupe is very difficult, it does have to be a good quality genuine triplet loupe for you to be able to see anything at all, but look at the result, this is what you should see through a 30X.
-We do sell this one, 30X18.
-You will (with any genuine 30X) be working about 3mm from the object, and the area you see will be absolutely tiny, and focusing will be very fiddly (if you move the lens 1mm too far or 1mm too close to the object, it goes out of focus).
+Making a true 30X magnification loupe is very difficult, it does have to be a good quality genuine triplet loupe for you to be able to see anything at all, but look at the result, this is what you should see through a genuine 30X.
+You will be working about 3mm from the object, and the area you see will be absolutely tiny, and focusing will be very fiddly (if you move the lens 2mm too far or 2mm too close to the object, it goes out of focus).
 That's why I don't recommend 30X (or even 20X, except for very specialist applications).

 Recommendations / Most Popular